tarmstrong/longcv/adsouza-bio.md

 In my final year I also dabbled in Python a bit and had mild exposure to a few more esoteric languages (e.g. ML, Haskell).
 Despite this, I still hadn't grokked functional programming!

+Interspersed with classes I also did several 4 month long internships at various software companies.
+The first one was at a small company called KL Group that made commercially available tools for Java developers (e.g. a profiler called JProbe).
+I did some QA for a tool that automated deployment of Java apps and then I designed a modular automated test harness.
+KL Group changed its name to Sitraka while I was there - rumour had it that they paid $100k for the name - and was eventually acquired by Quest.

+My second internship was at somewhat larger company that had recently changed its name from BlueGill to CheckFree.
+The new name made much more sense in light of the fact that they made online bill payment software.
+They were in the process of rewriting a large amount of COBOL code in Java and decided to give that unglamourous task to me.
+After quickly realizing that virtually all of the COBOL code in question was very straightforward business logic, I decided to try automating the process by writing a very simple COBOL to Java translator.
+It actually ended up working well enough that they soon needed another task for me.

+This time they had me doing performance optimization on a different Java codebase that they used to process their nightly batches of data.
+Their biggest potential client needed the process to finish in under 3 hours, since they had to take down their user-facing web-app while it ran, but they had enough data that our code was taking nearly a full day to run!
+As you might expect, they were quite unhappy about this and refused to give us their business unless we could demonstrate that the process would finish in under 3 hours.
+Initially I got some easy wins by simply swithcing to a new version of the Java compiler and VM: going from JDK 1.2 to 1.3 gave us a big performance improvement for free!
+Then I fiddled with various flags to the compiler and VM to squeeze out a surprising amount of additional performance, getting the clock time down to about half of what it used to be without even touching the code itself!

+The next easy win was to stop allocating new string objects like it was going out of style.
+By using StringBuffer instead of the + operator to concatenate strings, I brought the runtime down to under 9 hours.
+After that I spent weeks running samples of the data through the code running inside JProbe and making smaller optimizations until the whole process took around 6 hours.
+By this point I had used up all the tricks I could find so they brought in a much more experienced developer to continue the process but he was unfamiliar with JProbe so I was able to watch and learn while helping him use JProbe.
+In the end we did get the runtime down to 3 hours.

+After this wonderful learning experience at CheckFree, I decided to return for another internship but on a different team.
+The next time I ended up just writing JSPs, which wasn't nearly as interesting.
+Fortunately, my fourth internship was at a company called Object Technologies International (OTI) that had recently been acquired by IBM to get its hands on Eclipse.
+I got to implement the FTP and WebDAV support in Eclipse 2.x under the mentorship of a couple of very capable developers, learning a lot about architecting extensible systems.

 # Industry

 After spending my first year on the job using Java, I switched to C++ for the next couple of years and then to C for a year.